eh3rrera/react-horizon/README.md

         - **Homepage URL:** https://localhost:8181 (or whatever your URL is, just remember the *https* part)
     2. When you register the application, the client ID, and client secret will be presented
     3. Copy this values to the `config.js` in the `github_oauth_options` object
     4. In this file, change `token_secret` for something else.
-This is the key used to sign the authentication tokens
+This is the key used to sign the authentication tokens.
+You can change the project name and the port if you want
-4. Execute `hz create-cert` to create the self-signed certificate for SSL (this command will create two files, `horizon-cert.pem` and `horizon-key.pem`
+4. Execute `hz create-cert` to create the self-signed certificate for SSL (this command will create two files, `horizon-cert.pem` and `horizon-key.pem`)
-5. Import the schema and permission rules to you RethinkDB server with `hz set-schema -n react_horizon -c localhost:28015 schema.toml` (change the connection URL if it applies)
+5. Import the schema and permission rules to you RethinkDB server with `hz set-schema -n react_horizon -c localhost:28015 schema.toml` (change the name of the project if you changed in the previous step and the connection URL if it is different for you)
 6. Execute `npm install` to download dependencies
 7. Execute `npm start` to bundle the application and start the Node.js server
-8. Go to https://localhost:8181, log in with your Github account and start playing with the app.
+8. Go to https://localhost:8181 (or whatever your URL is), log in with your Github account and start playing with the app.

 # License
 MIT